-Degree plans and guidelines
+Degree plans + guidelines

 Students should consult with their committee members in preparation for the qualifying exam.
 The questions may pertain to the student’s coursework or research interests, or they may address broader topics or areas of expertise that are expected in the student’s chosen discipline.
 Some committee members will provide general information about the nature of their question, but others may opt not to offer any details in advance of the examination.
 All advance preparations for the exam are coordinated by the Graduate Program Assistant; be sure to verify all arrangements well in advance of the exam date.

-Information for graduating students
+Info for graduating students

 Please note that you must apply for graduation during the semester that your degree is being conferred, regardless of when you take part in the graduation ceremony.
 Usually both of these things are completed at the same time, but there may be exceptions depending on your degree progress.
-For example, if you apply to graduate in Spring, but you are still working on a thesis or dissertation project after the Spring graduation deadline, you may walk in the Spring graduation ceremony but receive your actual diploma in August.
-You would then need to re-apply to graduate for the Summer semester.
-Please see the Registrar’s Website for more details.
+For example, if you apply to graduate in spring, but you are still working on a thesis or dissertation project after the spring graduation deadline, you may walk in the spring graduation ceremony but receive your actual diploma in August.
+You would then need to re-apply to graduate for the summer semester.
+Please see the Registrar’s website for more details.